euler-xyz/euler-encode-workshop/src/workshop_3/questionnaire.md

 1. How many sub-accounts does an Ethereum address have on the EVC?
 How are their addresses calculated?

 Answer: An ethereum address has 256 sub-accounts on the EVC, which are fully isolated from each other.
-The sub-account addresses ared created by XORing the owning address with sub-account-ID.
+The sub-account addresses are created by XORing the owning address with sub-account-ID.

 1. Does the sub-account system decrease the security of user accounts?